Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 After you have developed some basic B.I. and analytics capabilities, you'll quickly want to find ways to put them to work.
 Ad hoc analytics has its place, but to truly reap the rewards of your work, you will need to build an engine that allows you to automate some of the storytelling.
 This is where analytics intersects I.T. work.
 Operationalizing your analytics procedures requires a little different knowledge set.
 There are also other approaches.

 AWS and Google have taken considerable strides in building frameworks that natively integrate analytics into your DBMS.
-Gone are the days of writing SQL wrappers for some R or python script sitting on some server in the basement.
+Gone are the days when the default approach was writing SQL wrappers for an R or Python script sitting on a server in the basement.
 Let's take the same simple approach to explain what I mean here.

 These two functions (Automation and Integration) are self-explanatory.
 Automation refers to removing human interaction.
 Integration refers to operationalizing your outputs by extending your data into commerce engines.